JDamour/boxwise-doodba/README.md

 Some section titles are links, too.

+### Odoo frontend developer mode

+To activate the developer mode in the odoo frontend, there two ways:

+    1. Add `debug` in the url --> `localhost:11069/web?debug#....` or
+    2. Go to settings and click the link hidden beneath the credentials on the far right!

 ### Update your doodba

 When you pulled changes to the boxwise-doodba, you should rerun parts of the [installation](https://github.com/boxwise/boxwise-doodba#installation).
 Since they are explained above, here just the commands in short.